shapeblue/mbx/README.md

 ## Using `mbx`

-The `mbx` tool can be used to build packages, deploy KVM/XS/XCP/VMware dev/QA environments, run smoketests on them and destroy environments.
-Usage:
+`mbx` tool can be used to build CloudStack packages, deploy dev or QA environments with KVM, VMware, XenServer and XCP-ng hypervisors, and run smoketests on them.

     $ mbx
-    MonkeyBox 🐵 1.0
+    MonkeyBox 🐵 v0.1
     Available commands are:
       init: initialises monkeynet and mbx templates
-      build: build packages from git repo and sha/tag/branch/PR for versions 4.9+
+      package: builds packages from a git repo and sha/tag/branch
-      list: list available environments
+      list: lists available environments
-      deploy: deploy monkeybox VMs using mbx templates, setup storage
+      deploy: deploys QA env with two monkeybox VMs, configures storage, creates marvin cfg file
-      launch: creates marvin config file and launches a zone
+      launch: launches QA env zone using environment's marvin cfg file
       test: start marvin tests
+      dev: deploys dev env with a single monkeybox VM, configures storage, creates marvin cfg file
+      agentscp: updates KVM agent in dev environment using scp and restarts it
+      ssh: ssh into a mbx VM
+      stop: stop all env VMs
+      start: start all env VMs
       destroy: destroy environment

+0. On first run, initialise networking and templates, run:

+    mbx init

-1. To list available environments and templates (mbxts) run:
+1. To list available environments and `mbx` templates (mbxts) run:

     mbx list